Elissa M. Derrickson, Ph.D.

-Jan provides administrative support to the Dean of Undergraduate Studies as well as the scheduling and coordination of the Dean of Undergraduate Studies Advisory Board.
+Jan provides administrative support to the Dean of Undergraduate Studies as well as the scheduling and coordination of the Undergraduate Studies Advisory Board.
 She works closely with the Dean and the Director of the Academic Advising and Support Center on all university leave of absences, withdrawals and academic standards issues.
 Before coming to the Dean of Undergraduate Studies Office, Jan worked for the Sellinger School of Business and Management in the Graduate Business Programs Office as an Office Manager for 14 years.

 Email Jan Vohrer

 Ms. Sarah E. Lewis, Program Assistant for the Dean of Undergraduate Studies, Messina, National Fellowships, and Pre-Health Programs

 Sarah graduated from Winthrop University with a Bachelor of Arts in Visual Art and a minor in mathematics.
 Shortly after graduation, she moved to Japan as a participant in the JET Programme, living and working as an English teacher in the port city of Kobe from 2009 to 2014.
 Sarah currently works within the office of the Dean of Undergraduate Studies, providing support to the Messina, National Fellowships, and Pre-Health Programs, as well as to the deans for the classes of 2019 and 2020.
 She also serves as Green Office Representative, along with Patrick Cassidy of Messina.

 Email Sarah E. Lewis